Master of Pastoral Studies class

 Learning Outcomes

-Master of Pastoral Studies program learning outcomes:
+Master of Psychospiritual Studies program learning outcomes:

-1. Demonstrates knowledge at a basic level in various theological disciplines, in the Reformed or
+1. Demonstrates knowledge at a basic level in various theological disciplines, in the Reformed or another tradition. [* the student may come from another tradition]

-2. Demonstrates an appropriate spiritual and professional identity formation in relation to
+2. Demonstrates an appropriate spiritual and professional identity formation in relation to specialized practice.

-3. Demonstrates knowledge and skills in spiritual care and therapy, grounded in appropriate
+3. Demonstrates knowledge and skills in spiritual care and therapy, grounded in appropriate theories, for professional practice and leadership in community and institutional settings.

 4. Writes and speaks in English sufficiently well to engage in professional practice.